 - Replacement of infested timber is the preferred method of reducing further infestation.
 Chemical spray treatments are sometimes considered unreliable (mainly because the grubs reside well within the timber and surface sprays may not be fully effective).
 Note: In cases where replacement is not feasible, consultation with a Pest Control Consultant may find a chemical strategy that is appropriate (by careful timing of treatments and modified application techniques, for example).

 - Sub-floor areas with higher moisture levels are favourable to the development of these borers.
 Consider improving sub-floor ventilation.

 - Always check incoming furniture (particularly older furniture/antiques) for signs of Anobium borer damage (symptoms are small round holes containing gritty frass – ‘borer dust’) as this may facilitate a new infestation.

 2.3.2 Powderpost beetle (Lyctus brunneus )

 This small beetle attacks only the sapwood section of certain species of hardwood timber.
 It prefers recently seasoned timbers and is unlikely to be active in timbers that are more than about 15 years old.
 Evidence of Lyctus damage is often encountered in hardwood floor frame and roof frame timbers.
-However, it usually involves only a corner or edge of the timber (showing small round holes and a fine frass or ‘borer dust’) and very rarely presents a structural problem.
+However, it usually involves only a corner or edge of the timber (showing small round holes and fine frass or ‘borer dust’) and very rarely presents a structural problem.

 2.3.3 Timber defects caused by forest insect pests

 Damage caused by forest timber pests is inactive and presents no threat to the building structure.
-Such damage may appear as small to large, oval or round holes or tunnels – sometimes filled with grass if caused by moths or beetles or it may appear as hollow grooves if caused by termites.
+Such damage may appear as small to large, oval or round holes or tunnels – sometimes filled with grass if caused by moths or beetles or it may seem as hollow grooves if caused by termites.